In this section

 Many communities in Wales benefit from services delivered by third sector organisations.

-Third sector organisations may be affected by a no deal Brexit in different ways, depending on the type of services they provide; the people and communities they serve and the people they employ.
+Third sector organisations may be affected by leaving the EU – and a no deal Brexit in particular – in different ways, depending on the type of services they provide; the people and communities they serve and the people they employ.